angystallone/ProbShakemaps/README.md

 **POIs SUBSET OPTION**

-When using the tools 'QueryHDF5', 'GetStatistics', 'GetDistributions' and 'EnsemblePlot', the user can also require to extract a subset of POIs within a maximum distance from the event epicenter following one of these two possible spatial distributions: <ins>random</ins> and <ins>azimuthally uniform</ins>.
+When using the tools 'QueryHDF5', 'GetStatistics', 'GetDistributions' and 'EnsemblePlot', the user can require to extract a subset of POIs within a maximum distance from the event epicenter following one of these two possible spatial distributions: <ins>random</ins> and <ins>azimuthally uniform</ins>.
 This changes the command line to):

 ```bash
 python ProbShakemaps.py [...] --pois_subset --n_pois 12 --max_distance 50 --pois_selection_method azimuth_uniform